DeepSignals vs Voiceflow

 - What is this tool?

-- DeepSignals captures and analyzes customer conversations for actionable insights.
+- DeepSignals captures and analyzes sales conversations to provide actionable insights and risks for sales teams.

 - How much does it cost?